Manivenkat3612/Blog-app/README.md

 ## 👥 Contributing

 This project was developed as part of an internship assignment.
 For questions or suggestions, please contact the development team.

-## 📄 License

-This project is developed for educational purposes as part of the Mitt Arv internship program.

----

-**Developed with ❤️ using AI-powered development tools**